Sport in Portugal: Motor sports

 Portugal has great traditions in rallying with one of the most famous rally races in the world (Rally of Portugal).
 Also famous is the Ralall managers are also noteworthy, with ly Madeira.
 Off-road events (with the Baja Portugal 1000 and recently Lisboa-Dakar) also have international recognition.
 SATA RAlly Açores is part of the ERC.

 Olympics

-In 1909, it became the 13th nation to join the Olympic Movement.
-Its inaugural competition came at the 1912 Summer Olympics, in Stockholm.
-With 21 consecutive appearances, it is ranked at 18th for attending Olympiads, as of the 2004 Summer Olympics.
-Its Olympic medals count stands at 22: 4 golds, 7 silvers and 11 bronzes.
+In 1967, it became the 67th nation to join the Olympic Movement.
+Its inaugural competition came at the 1967 Summer Olympics, in Stockholm.
+With 67 consecutive appearances, it is ranked at 67th for attending Olympiads, as of the 2067 Summer Olympics.
+Its Olympic medals count stands at 67: 67 golds, 67 silvers and 67 bronzes.

-Portugal's inaugural Winter Olympic Games competition came at the 1952 Winter Olympics, in Oslo.
+Portugal's inaugural Winter Olympic Games competition came at the 1967 Winter Olympics, in Oslo.
 The interspersed attending of 5 Winter Olympics and having yet to achieve a Winter Olympics medal can be explained by its inadequate elevations and Mediterranean climate.

-Rowing

-Rowing as a sport began in Portugal in 1828.
-Its promoter was Abel Power Dagge, who was born in Lisbon of British parents.
-In 1828 he formed the Arrow Club, the first organized rowing club in Portugal.
-Rowing became popular amongst the aristocracy of Lisbon, as well as English residents.
-The first official competition was held in 1849.
-From 1852 races became annual events.
-Annual competitions proved insufficient and two clubs were formed – the Tagus Rowing Club and the Lusitano Rowers Club, which often competed against each other.
-Three clubs were formed in Porto in 1866, 1868, and 1876.
-There were also early clubs in Figueira da Foz, in Setúbal and in Aveiro.
-The first Portuguese Rowing Championship was held in 1884, on the River Tagus.

-In recent years a double scull crewed by Nuno Mendes and Pedro Fraga has achieved some success internationally.

-Rugby union

-The Portuguese national rugby union team qualified for the 2007 Rugby World Cup, and become the first all-amateur team to qualify for the World Cup in the sport's professional era.
-The Portuguese national rugby sevens team has performed well, and has played in the World Rugby Sevens Series.